SladetBask-Kasper/-Deprecated-cppAutoCompile/README.md

 # c++ Auto Compile
-This is a script that compiles c++ code automaticly in the background while you are coding
+This is a script that compiles c++ code automaticly in the background while you are coding.